dvreeze/ocp-java-17-learning/doc/chapter06-class-design.md

 * `final`, meaning that the class cannot be extended
 * `abstract`, meaning that the class may contain abstract members, and that a concrete subclass is required in order to instantiate the class
 * `sealed`, meaning that the class may only be extended by a specific list of classes
-* `non-sealed`, meaning that potentially unnamed subclasses are permitted
+* `non-sealed`, meaning that potentially unknown subclasses are permitted
 * `static`, meaning that the class is a nested static class (in another class)

-A `final` class cannot be extended any further.

 ### Creating classes